File Storage

 - reusable uploaded assets with their own labels or ordering

-Once multiple files need their own identity, the answer is almost always “make them rows,” not “invent a more clever file field.”
+Once multiple files need their own identity, make them rows.
+Do not invent a more clever file field.

 Think In Terms Of Lifecycle

-The most useful question to ask is: what should happen to the bytes when the row changes?
+The useful question to ask is: what should happen to the bytes when the row changes?

 With Kizaki's model, the answer stays straightforward: